Blog

 Looking ahead, Gartner forecasts global IT spending growth of 9.8% in 2026.
 We view the recent weakness as cyclical, with recovery prospects supported by AI-driven demand and the resumption of previously deferred projects.

 As a result of these factors, relative performance this year has not matched the strong returns achieved in prior periods.
 While disappointing, such outcomes are not unusual for strategies with a high active share.
 They are an inherent feature of a differentiated investment approach and a key driver of long-term results.
 Periods of softer relative performance have occurred in the past and have often been followed by improved relative outcomes as stock-specific fundamentals reassert themselves.
-This is reflected in the trust’s since-inception outperformance of 6.5% against the MSCI EM Mid Cap Index, despite the current year’s drawdown.
+This is reflected in the trust’s since-inception outperformance of 6.5% against the MSCI EM Mid Cap Index in GBP terms, despite the current year’s drawdown.

 Active portfolio management remained central to the team’s day-to-day process throughout the year.
 We increased exposure to existing high-conviction holdings trading at attractive valuations following periods of volatility and selectively initiated positions from our watchlist, taking advantage of temporary share price dislocations in companies we believe were unfairly impacted by broader market sentiment.